 - The Key Poses of Yoga: Scientific Keys Volume II: Ray Long MD

-- The Hatha Yoga Pradipika: translated by Brian Akers – The Hatha Yoga Pradipika is an important classical yoga text in that it provides some of the first instances where actual postures and breathing techniques that we now associate with yoga are explained.
+- The Hatha Yoga Pradipika: translated by Swami Muktibodhananda – The Hatha Yoga Pradipika is an important classical yoga text in that it provides some of the first instances where actual postures and breathing techniques that we now associate with yoga are explained.

 - Autobiography of a Yogi: Paramahansa Yogananda – The incredible story of this yogi’s life bridges the old world with the modern era, and Eastern Philosophy with Western understanding.
 As you follow Yogananda’s story, this book will awaken within you the desire to seek out your next Guru, whose knowledge and experience will provide insight to furthering your path of yoga.

 - Chakra Yoga: Anodea Judith – This book is an excellent guide for teachers who are trying to figure out how to connect metaphysical energy aspects of yoga with the physical practice.